 Council will include in its annual community survey questions relating to the performance of, and satisfaction with, Council's waste management service.
 In the fifth year, another waste management specific survey, similar to the 2017 waste survey will be conducted to monitor Council's progress of its Waste Strategy and community perceptions and satisfaction in greater detail.
-Since the 2017 survey found a willingness for residents to respond to an online survey, this will be the primary method of delivery.
+Since the 2017 survey found a willingness for residents to respond to an online survey, this will be the primary method of delivery, and used to develop service levels in years 4 and 5.

-Timeframe for action: Yearly
+Timeframe for action: Yearly Capital consideration: Nil